Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Supplementary Information

-We explored an alternative score that would follow the colour-coded scheme, but would also produce a numerical value.
+We explored an alternative score that would follow the colour-coded scheme, while also producing a numerical value.
 The intention was to combine the accessibility of the CCIS and the finer precision of the NIS in a single value.
 As with the latter, the value would range from 0 to 10.

 We expected the following property: If $v_1, v_2$ are possible score values and $v_1 > v_2$, it should be the case that $v_2$ indicates greater cause for concern than $v_1$.